Arathne/opengl_triangle/vao/readme.md

 ### uses two vertex array objects that each store a single buffer

-#### using it this way is very similar to the buffer-2 exercise and is kinda pointless in this context.
+#### all you need to do is bind the correct vertex array object to draw the object you want without having to call glVertexAttribPointer constantly.